List of Christian denominational positions on homosexuality: Mennonite Churches

 The Mennonite church has multiple LGBT-affirming denominations.
 However, acceptance of LGBT Christians varies widely.
 No Mennonite Churches in North or South America have officially endorsed same-sex marriage, but some have taken steps towards this practice.
 In the Netherlands, same-sex marriages can be both ordained and conducted by the Mennonite Church since 2001.

-The Church of the Brethren, Mennonite Church USA, and Mennonite Church Canada denominations work with the Supportive Communities Network to support the small proportion of congregations that include openly gay members.
+The Supportive Communities Network brings together LGBTQ affirming churches and universities.
 This is coordinated through the Brethren Mennonite Council on Lesbian, Gay, Bisexual and Transgender Interests with over 70 participating congregations.
 In February 2014, the Mountain States Conference of the Mennonite Church USA approved the ministerial license and ordination of an openly lesbian pastor.

 In contrast, some Mennonite pastors who performed same-sex unions have had their credentials revoked by their conference and some within the Mennonite Church USA have had their credentials reviewed without any disciplinary actions taken.
 A small number of Mennonite churches have been censured or disciplined for not expelling openly homosexual members.

 The Pink Menno Campaign is a parachurch organization that advocates for the inclusion of LGBT Christians for membership, marriage and ordination in Mennonite churches.
 The Welcome Committee is an ad hoc group that issued an open letter to Mennonite churches defending inclusion of LGBT members and encourages conversation in churches about the issue.

 The Conservative Mennonite churches, which observe traditional Conservative Anabaptist practices (such as head coverings and modest dress) completely forbid homosexual marriage.
 In these churches and also in their conferences, homosexuality is seen as sinful.
 Homosexual marriage is seen as a sin and against the Biblical teaching of a marriage between one man and one woman.